berkay-digital/KickDevDocs/README.md

 #### Short term feedback

-Although we will be extremely active on the GitHub Issues on this repository, we will also provide a means for shorter feedback and discussion via a channel in our [Discord](https://discord.gg/kick).
-Here you can ask questions, have discussions with the devs that have created the API or show off the cool things you've created.
-We are pretty opinionated people so there should be some great discussions on how to make this API and the community around it the best it can be!
+While we’ll be very active on GitHub Issues, we also welcome quick feedback and discussions in our [Discord channel](https://discord.gg/kick).
+Here, you can ask questions, share your creations, and engage in conversations to help improve the API and the community experience!

 ## API Roadmap

 We're rapidly building a world-class Public API with the following table highlighting the current status of various features available to developers.

 Our goals during this phase is to get feedback and iterate quickly.
-We want to create a well-crafted, stable API that works together seamlessly which means we will be continually improving the API over the closed beta period based on your feedback.
+We want to create a well-crafted, stable API that works together seamlessly which means we will be continually improving the API.
+We will keep you up-to-date with what we are cooking.

 ### Our Pipeline Currently